chaostoolkit/walkthrough/SETUP.md

 The [Chaos Toolkit](https://chaostoolkit.org/) is the Chaos Engineering automation framework from Reliably.
 It is an open source project written in Python.
-Assuming you have a proper [Python 3.6][pylink] available, you should be able to install it as follows:
+Assuming you have a proper [Python 3.6][pylink] or above installation available, you should be able to install it as follows:

 ```console